 In connection with the Company's initial public offering in 1992 (the "Offering"), the Company issued 2,875,000 Redeemable Class A and Class B Warrants.
-During fiscal years 1994 and 1995, the Company initiated special programs designed to encourage holders of Redeemable Class A Warrants to exercise their warrants immediately (the "Special Class A Warrant Programs, the Company received net proceeds of \$10,497,005 from the exercise of 2,847,037 Redeemable Class A Warrants and the concurrent issuance of 3,345,236 shares of Common Stock and 1,423,512 Redeemable Class B Warrants.
+During fiscal years 1994 and 1995, the Company initiated special programs designed to encourage holders of Redeemable Class A Warrants to exercise their warrants immediately (the "Special Class A Warrant Programs").
+Under the Special Class A Warrant Programs, the Company received net proceeds of \$10,497,005 from the exercise of 2,847,037 Redeemable Class A Warrants and the concurrent issuance of 3,345,236 shares of Common Stock and 1,423,512 Redeemable Class B Warrants.